Window Construction Terminology

 R-Value

 An indicator of a window’s insulating properties and resistance to heat transfer.
-The higher the value, the better it is at insulating against heat transfer.
+Specifically, the higher the value, the better it is at insulating against heat transfer.
 This value is the inverse of the U-factor.

 Radiation